Teoscar Hernández Player Props: Mariners vs. Brewers

 Brewers Pitching Rankings

-- The pitching staff for the Brewers has a collective 7.7 K/9, the fourth-worst in MLB.
+- The Brewers pitching staff ranks 26th in the league with a collective 7.7 strikeouts per nine innings.

-- The Brewers' 2.94 team ERA ranks third across all MLB pitching staffs.
+- The Brewers' 2.96 team ERA ranks third among all league pitching staffs.

-- The Brewers will send Rea (0-0) out for his second start of the season.
+- Lauer gets the start for the Brewers, his fourth of the season.
+He is 2-1 with a 5.28 ERA and 15 strikeouts in 15 1/3 innings pitched.

-- In his most recent time out on Friday, the righty tossed 5 2/3 innings against the San Diego Padres, allowing one earned run while surrendering two hits.
+- His last time out came in relief on Wednesday when the lefty tossed 2/3 innings against the Seattle Mariners while allowing hits.

+- The 27-year-old has an ERA of 5.28, with 8.8 strikeouts per nine innings, in three games this season.
+Opposing hitters have a .293 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.